• Car Accidents

 Am I (or my employer) required to carry workers’ comp insurance?

 In most states, companies are required to pay for at least some type of workers’ compensation insurance, but the requirements do vary by state.
+In Missouri, for example, any company operating with at least 5 employees is required to carry workers’ comp insurance.

 The requirements also may vary depending on the state in which you work.